KxSystems/docs/docs/wp/disaster-floods/index.md

 M| `month`cos_t`sin_t`elv`imp`CatAreaSqKm`WsAreaSqKm`CatAreaSqKmRp100..
 P| `month`cos_t`sin_t`elv`imp`CatAreaSqKm`WsAreaSqKm`CatAreaSqKmRp100..
 ```
-==A lot of columns are contained within forecast (~100) so instead I added in a description under NHDPlus of some of the features that haven't been mentioned yet just to add clarity?==

 These dictionaries were then used to extract the appropriate columns from each table, to make them suitable inputs to machine-learning models.
 This was achieved by using the `split_dict` function which takes a table as input, as well as `M` or `P` indicating which model was being used.

 ```q